 When radiation therapy is directed at the lung cancer from outside the body, it is called external beam radiation therapy (EBRT).
 This is the type of radiation therapy most often used to treat non-small cell lung cancer.
 For EBRT, the radiation oncologist takes careful measurements to determine the proper dose of radiation and the correct angles for aiming the radiation beams.
 Treatment is similar to getting an X-ray, but the radiation dose is stronger.
 Each radiation therapy session is usually painless and only lasts a few minutes.

 A radiation therapy schedule usually consists of a specific number of treatments given over a set period of time.
 For example, a standard course for lung cancer may consist of sessions 5 days per week (Monday-Friday) for 6 to 7 weeks, for a total of 30 to 35 treatments.

 Internal Radiation Therapy or Brachytherapy

 When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.
 The radiation oncologist places a small source of radioactive material, often in the form of small pellets or seeds, directly into the cancer.
-This is usually done during 2or during surgery.
+This is usually done during A procedure that uses a thin, tube-like instrument with a light and a lens to examine the inside of the trachea, bronchi, and lungs or during surgery.
 The radiation travels only a short distance from the implanted radiation source to the tumor, which limits damaging effects on surrounding healthy tissue.
 The radioactive material may be removed after a short time—several minutes for high-dose-rate brachytherapy or up to a few days for low-dose-rate brachytherapy.
-Alternately, the “seeds” are left in place permanently, and the radiation gets weaker over time until it is all absorbed.
+Alternately, the “seeds” are left in place permanently, and the radiation gets weaker over time until it is all absorbed.2

 What are the different types of external beam radiation therapies (EBRTs)?